-End of the Day Procedure
+End of the Day Pick Up Procedure and Designated Pickup Area

-Your child must be met at the classroom door by a parent or person listed on the emergency card with a driver's license or ID to be dismissed.
+Your child must be met at the designated pickup area-which is the playground- by a parent or person listed on the emergency card with a driver's license or ID to be dismissed.
 If there is any change in who will be picking up your child, the name of the person picking up your child must be added to the emergency card.
 YOUR CHILD WILL NOT BE RELEASED TO ANYONE NOT LISTED ON THE EMERGENCY CARD.